A Better Country

 1 Corinthains 3:11-15 For other foundation can no man lay than that is laid, which is Jesus Christ.
 Now if any man build upon this foundation gold, silver, precious stones, wood, hay, stubble; Every man's work shall be made manifest: for the day shall declare it, because it shall be revealed by fire; and the fire shall try every man's work of what sort it is.
 If any man's work abide which he hath built thereupon, he shall receive a reward.
 If any man's work shall be burned, he shall suffer loss: but he himself shall be saved; yet so as by fire.

 When American Christians, or any other Christians in the world, begin to connect their faith with patriotism, nationalism or tribalism they are building on another foundation.
 Or, they are building wood, hay and stubble upon the foundation of Christ.
-They will not receive a reward for these wasted efforts.
+They will not receive a reward for these wasted efforts because it is not what we are called to do.

 There is no scripture to prove that we are called as the people of God to rescue world governments.
 We are not commanded to vote anywhere, not even in Romans 13 where Paul specifically gives detailed instructions regarding dealing with the higher powers.
 He was writing to Christians in Rome and it is highly likely that some of them had the "right to vote" as Roman citizens, yet he nowhere admonishes them that it is their Christian duty to exercise that "right."
 Apparently Paul did not have a "vision" to see the Roman Empire "rescued for Christ."
 That was a ploy that came later with the development of the Roman Catholic church.
 Please stop and think about that.